Women’s Backpacking Gear List (2024) — My Ultralight Approach

 • Better balance and agility.
 I’m less likely to fall and injure myself, especially on hard terrain involving river crossings, downed trees, and scrambling.

-• Going ultralight does not mean removing the fun from backpacking.
-I bring less in necessary gear to splurge on backcountry “luxuries”, like 3 lbs of camera gear.
-For you, luxuries might be a chair, games, alcohol, fresh fruit, a comfortable pillow, etc.
+Having an ultralight mindset does not mean removing the fun from backpacking.
+I still splurge on backcountry “luxuries”, like 3 lbs of camera gear.
+For you, luxuries might be a chair, a Kindle, games, alcohol, fresh fruit, etc. At the end of the day, having a lighter pack helps me enjoy my time in the outdoors more.
+If you’re making sacrifices that make you unhappy or uncomfortable, then it’s not worth it!

 How about an inflatable flamingo for a luxury item?
 Rae Lakes Loop, California